Drive sales on autopilot with ecommerce-focused featuresSee Features

 Then, as with any rate formula, simply multiplying the number by 100 will give you your 75% customer retention rate.
 For example, you could reduce the time frame to quarters.
 This way, you’d see your short-term customer retention rate, if that makes sense for the kinds of products you sell.

 The issue with this calculation is that it’s merely a still-frame in an otherwise motion picture that customer retention is.
-It won’t account for any of the efforts or retention strategies that you’ve implemented over that year.
-Nor will it tell you when you’re in trouble—until it might be too late.
+The question is, what can you do to handle this problem?

 How to Improve Your Customer Retention Rate: The Lifecycle Map

-If the Omnisend Retention Report helps you identify the problem, then the Lifecycle Stages map helps you solve the problem.
+Ultimately, by understanding the Lifecycle Stages map, you can solve this problem.
 It does so by giving you actionable information on what to do next.

 With the Lifecycle map, Omnisend takes the headache out of performing an RFM Analysis.
 It helps identify which of your customers are your champions, which you’re at risk of losing, and which you can afford to let go.